MattiaLuciani/ClassGraph-1/README.md

 ...
 ```
 Where NODE_i is the node ID and Li represents its label.
 Li must be equal to 0 if the read wasn't classified.
 Hypothetically any metagenomic binning tool could be used for the classification.
-During the testing we decided to use [**kraken2**](https://github.com/DerrickWood/kraken2.git), since it's one of the best performing.

 ## Usage Example
 In order to run ReadGraph it's necessary to type on the terminal a command structured as follows: